 Hopefully this is helpful for anyone who needs to fix tight deck boards.
 Don’t delay, like we did, because deck boards that don’t have gaps can cause major damage to the wood.

-Here’s the finished deck!
-And a quick little video I shared on Instagram for you:
+Here’s the finished deck, in a quick little video I shared on Instagram:

 P.S.
 Don’t Forget to Pin for Later!